advocations/skype/Skype/AppSDK/GettingStarted.md

 #### Android

-The configuration steps include:
+The configuration steps are:

-1. **Copy the contents of the _AppSDKAndroid_ folder into your project**: Copy from your App SDK download folder into the _libs_ folder of the project module.
+1. **Copy the contents of the _AppSDKAndroid_ folder into your project**: Copy from your App SDK download folder into the _libs_ folder of your project module.

 2. **Add the Conversation Helper into your project**: This helper code simplfies the code needed for some mainline scenarios.
 Copy it from the _Helpers_ folder in your App SDK download into your app's source folder.

+3. **Update the Conversation Helper package name**: Set it to match your app's own package name.

-3. **Add SDK libraries to the module Gradle dependencies struct:**
+4. **Add the SDK libraries to the module Gradle dependencies struct:**
 > Note: Be sure to include the ```compile fileTree(dir: 'libs', include: ['*.jar'])``` statement.

   ```java